MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

 4. Find target clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Outline a set of points in the 2D plot and these points will become highlighted in your tomogram.
 Alternatively you can click in the tomogram and a small red circle appears around the embedding for this position in the tomogram.

+.. admonition:: **Use log scale to see weak clusters**

+    When the abundance of the protein is low, the clusters are often difficult to detect.
+Using a log scale for the plot may show clusters that are otherwise difficult to spot.
+To activate the log scale click on :guilabel:`Advanced settings` :guilabel:`Log scale`.

 You can use the :guilabel:`Magnifying glass` icon to change the displayed area/zoom and the :guilabel:`Home` icon to reset it.

-In some cases, using a log scale for the histogram may show clusters that are difficult to distinguish.
-To activate the log scale click on :guilabel:`Advanced settings` :guilabel:`Log scale`.

-You can select multiple targets at once by holding :kbd:`Shift` when outlining points.
+To select multiple targets at once hold :kbd:`Shift` when outlining points.

 .. admonition:: **Improved centering**